 Health & Safety / COVID Info

 We hope you won’t.
-But just in case, we have included medical insurance for the thirteen-week trip in the program fee.
+But just in case, we have included medical insurance for the twelve-week trip in the program fee.
 This will cover you should you need to see a doctor or visit a hospital.
 It does not cover prescription medications or dental services.

 We’ll get you the medical attention you need to get better.
 Whether you need a trip to the pharmacy, the doctor, or the hospital, your Program Leader will ensure you’re well taken care of.